 — Mitt Romney (@MittRomney) November 7, 2018

-Is it any wonder this political flunkee spends so much time in the ‘Losers Box’, and that his blundering streak has been passed on to others?
+Is it any wonder this political flunky has spent so much time in the ‘Losers Box’?

 Perhaps Romney was looking to rebuild an anti-Trump GOP coalition in Congress.
-And like most of his other political endeavors, Romney failed at this too.
+But like most of his other political endeavors, Romney failed at this too.

-Now that Mitt has finally made it to Washington DC, he needs to wisen up.
-Going into a realm that only accepts zero-sum losses, a 2-5 record is not very impressive.
+Now that Mitt has finally made it to Washington DC, he needs to wise up.
+Going into a realm that only accepts zero-sum losses, a 2-6 record is not very impressive.